Tako, Chiba: Government

 Tako has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Tako, together with the city of Katori and town of Kōzaki, contributes two members to the Chiba Prefectural Assembly.
 In terms of national politics, the town is part of Chiba 10th district of the lower house of the Diet of Japan.

 Economy

-Tako is a regional commercial center, and agricultural center.
+Tako is a regional commercial center and agricultural center.
 In addition to rice, an important economic factor is animal husbandry, most significantly intensive pig farming.
 Approximately 20% of the workforce commutes to Narita, per the 2010 census.

 Education

 Tako has three public elementary schools and one public middle school operated by the city government.
 The town has one public high school operated by the Chiba Prefectural Board of Education and one private high school.

 Transportation

 Railway

-Tako was formerly served by the now-defunct Narita RailwayTako Line from1911 to 1944.
+Tako was formerly served by the now-defunct Narita Railway Tako Line from 1911 to 1944.
 It does not currently have any railway service.
-The nearest train station is Shibayama-Chiyoda on the Shibayama Railway; however connections are more frequent from Narita Station.
+The nearest train station is Shibayama-Chiyoda on the Shibayama Railway; however, connections are more frequent from Narita Station.